syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-When the enableFilterSearch property value is set to true, the values in the DropDownList shows the items starting with or containing the key word/letter typed in the Search text box.
+When the enableFilterSearch property value is set to true, the values in the DropDownList shows the items starting with or containing the key word/letter typed in the Search textbox.

 Default Value: